zhogov/claude-history-explorer/README.md

-      --show-thinking  Show thinking blocks in the conversation output --hide-thinking  Hide thinking blocks from the conversation output -c, --resume         Resume the selected conversation in Claude Code -a, --all-projects   Browse conversations from all projects -h, --help           Print help
+      --show-thinking  Show thinking blocks in the conversation output --hide-thinking  Hide thinking blocks from the conversation output -c, --resume         Resume the selected conversation in Claude Code -a, --all-projects   Browse conversations from all projects (select project first) -g, --global         Search all conversations from all projects at once -h, --help           Print help
 ```